 Free Domain & SSL With Paid Plans

-Starting Cost of Paid Plans per Month*
+Starting Cost of Paid Plans*

-*Billed annually, or pay a higher fee month to month
+*Monthly cost with annual billing or pay a higher fee month to month

 Thinking you might need a WordPress website?
 Before you decide, read up on how Wix vs WordPress compare to one another.
 Alternatively, if you need a website builder for a larger ecommerce operation, see why Shopify tops our list of the best ecommerce platforms.